 When it's time to panic, I'll tell you.

-There is not one shred of evidence here that any of these appointments were made, to use uh Senator Spector's uh words to interfere with an ongoing investigation or case.
+Uh Hatch opened up with this comment, there is not one shred of evidence here that any of these appointments were made to use senator Specter's uh words to interfere with an ongoing investigation or case.

-She was a former law professor, no prosecutorial experience, and the former campaign manager in Southern California for Clinton, and they're trying to say that this administration appoints people politically?
+She was a former law professor, no prosecutorial experience, and the former campaign manager in southern California for Clinton, and they're trying to say that this administration appoints people politically.

 Of course they do.